zevo-enterprise/zevo-enterprise/README.md

 ```
 ---

-Obs4: Gate of Mercy, because he broke away from the contradiction of *Raman*.
-Yet, it was he who ended up captured, crucified, and burned alongside his wife; he was betrayed by the Black man who was his companion.
-He argued with Raman that the sacrifice had been made for the sake of his own people, but Raman replied that the blood of a male and female pig was useless.
+Obs4: Nathael Banach Elohim is not the Christ of Nazareth—the Door of Mercy—for he broke away from the contradiction of *Raman*.
+However, it was he who was ultimately captured, crucified, and burned alongside his wife; he was betrayed by the Black man who was his companion.
+He argued to Raman that the sacrifice had been made for the sake of his own people, but Raman replied that the blood of a male and female pig was useless.
 This took place on the planet Daua, known as the Morning Star.
-The term "Ditache" is a corruption of the NATO *Tanakh*, brought to Earth by his people from the planet Daua.
-Yeshua the Nazarene was a wanted outlaw who was captured and crucified by Rome in the past, with the complicity of the Pharisees (Known today as Rabbinus Party).
+The term "Ditache" is a corruption of the term *Tanakh* (from NATO), brought to Earth by his people from the planet Daua.
+Yeshua the Nazarene was a wanted outlaw who was captured and crucified by Rome in the past, with the complicity of the Pharisees (known today as the Rabinnus Party).

 ---

-Obs4: Porta da misericórdia, porque ele saiu da contradição do *Raman*.
-Mas foi ele quem acabou capturado, crucificado e queimado ao lado de sua esposa; ele foi traído pelo negro que era seu companheiro.
-Ele argumentou com Raman que o sacrifício havia sido feito pelo bem de seu próprio povo, mas Raman respondeu que o sangue de um porco macho e uma fêmea era inútil.
-Isso aconteceu no planeta Daua, conhecido como Estrela da Manhã.
-O termo "Ditache" é uma corruptela do *Tanakh* da NATO, trazido à Terra por seu povo do planeta Daua.
-O Nazareno Yeshua era um fora-da-lei procurado que foi capturado e crucificado por Roma no passado, com a cumplicidade dos fariseus (hoje conhecidos como Partido Rabinnus).
+Obs4:Nathael Banach Elohim não é o Cristo de Nazaré — a Porta da Misericórdia —, pois ele rompeu com a contradição de *Raman*.
+No entanto, foi ele quem acabou capturado, crucificado e queimado juntamente com sua esposa; ele foi traído pelo homem negro que era seu companheiro.
+Ele argumentou com Raman que o sacrifício havia sido feito em prol de seu próprio povo, mas Raman respondeu que o sangue de um porco e de uma porca era inútil.
+Isso ocorreu no planeta Daua, conhecido como a Estrela da Manhã.
+O termo "Ditache" é uma corrupção do termo *Tanakh* (da NATO), trazido à Terra por seu povo, vindo do planeta Daua.
+Yeshua, o Nazareno, era um fora da lei procurado que foi capturado e crucificado por Roma no passado, com a cumplicidade dos fariseus (conhecidos hoje como Partido Rabinnus).

 ---

 Attention: (Iesua Netsarim - Iesus Christus Filius Dei) The same person, ou false messiah (mashiah sheker).
 The Mashich Hebrew is King David (Davada Melech).
-The Nathael Banach Elohim, is not Christum Nazareth,

 ---